Board of Trustees

 About Casey

 CASEY SCHUCHART is a fifth-generation construction professional whose career has been honed through time spent working in the field, estimating, project engineering, project management, and division management.
-He was instrumental in the delivery of the Bullitt Center; a six-story office building deemed the greenest commercial building in the world.
+He was instrumental in the delivery of the Bullitt Center: a six-story office building deemed the greenest commercial building in the world.
 As the president of Schuchart, Casey leads the team through the execution of business initiatives and strategies.
 Casey earned his bachelor’s degree from the University of San Diego and an MBA from Seattle University.
-Casey currently serves as a board member for the Seattle Aquarium.
 Casey serves on UPrep’s Building Committee.
-Casey and his wife, Allison, are the parents of Gregor, ’28 and Jamie.
+Casey and his wife, Allison, are the parents of Gregor, ’28 and Jomie.